Prescription Stimulant Addiction Treatment

 What Does Prescription Stimulant Addiction Treatment Look Like at PRC?

-The Phoenix Recovery and Counseling Centers are dedicated to providing the care and treatment each individual needs to overcome a prescription stimulant drug addiction.
+The Phoenix Recovery Center is dedicated to providing the care and treatment each individual needs to overcome a prescription stimulant drug addiction.
 Cognitive behavioral therapy (CBT), prescription medications, self-care, and outpatient programs can all play a role in treatment.
-Depending on an individual’s specific circumstances, he or she may be placed in one of these treatment programs: Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), or General Outpatient Program (GOP).
-Cases requiring Residential Treatment for stabilization will be connected with a partnering residential treatment facility.
+Depending on an individual’s specific circumstances, he or she may be placed in one of these treatment programs: Inpatient Residential Program, Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), or General Outpatient Program (GOP).

 Phoenix Recovery Experience